-Let's begin with the Special filters I know the most about, those designed for Planetary work.
+Let's begin with the special filters I know the most about, those designed for planetary work.
 Planet observing is notorious for poorly contrasted views.
 There is so much sun light reflecting off the planets we observe, surface details often appear washed out.
-Historically astronomers have used colour filters in an attempt to darken surface features relative to others in order to make them more visible.
-By applying interference coating technology to this problem, unique filters that accentuate multiple surface features simultaneously can be created, something a simple absorption type filter could never do.
-There are a number of planetary contrast enhancement filters available commercially, most of which are designed specifically for improving views of Mars.
+Historically, astronomers have used colour filters in an attempt to darken certain surface features relative to others in order to make them more visible.
+By applying interference coating technology to this problem, unique filters that accentuate multiple surface features simultaneously can be created, something a simple absorption-type filter could never do.
+There are a number of planetary contrast-enhancement filters available commercially, most of which are designed specifically for improving views of Mars.

-Figure 2.
-Spectral Response of Special Planetary Filters: Interference coating technology has been used to make filters that improve the contrast of planetary surface features.
+Image 2 - Spectral Response of Special Planetary Filters.
+Interference coating technology has been used to make filters that improve the contrast of planetary surface features.

 In my experience these filters work, some better than others.
 Just like the use of colour filters, the improvement is very subjective.
 Of the filters I've tried, none stand out as being all-round better than a simple colour filter, but it may be worth it for your local astronomy club to buy one to try out as a group.
-I can say that the (now defunct) Sirius Optics CE1 filter I tried was very poor, both in quality and performance.
-I also have a general caution regarding the transmissivity of these filters.
-Some of these filters cut a very large percentage of the incoming light, making them unsuitable for smaller aperture telescopes.
-For example the Orion Mars filter I personally found too dark for use on my 8" SCT.
+I also have a general caution regarding the transmissivity of these filters: some cut a very large percentage of the incoming light, making them unsuitable for smaller-aperture telescopes.